nemanjar13/game-hub/README.md

-# GameExplorer
+# GameHub
 ## Overview
-Welcome to GameExplorer, your go-to destination for discovering an extensive collection of over 300,000 games across more than 40 different platforms.
+Welcome to GameHub, your go-to destination for discovering an extensive collection of over 300,000 games across more than 40 different platforms.
 Whether you're a hardcore gamer or just looking for something new to play, our user-friendly web application has got you covered!

 ## Features
 ### Game Discovery